30 Rules (or advice) to Follow when Bicycle Touring

 20. Never pass up a water stop if there is even the slightest chance (or uncertainty) about its availability for the rest of the day(s) ahead.

-Water is THE important ingredient in being able to continue riding – once you’ve had to tough it out with a parched throat until the next water-stop, this lesson is learned and respected forever.
+Water is THE important ingredient in being able to continue riding – once you’ve had to tough it out with a parched throat until the next water stop, this lesson is learned and respected forever.
 To the point that I find myself carrying too much water sometimes… but I always end up drinking it.

 22. If you don’t feel good on the bike, something is wrong.
 Maybe the placement of the brake levers, the angle of the handlebars, reach to the handlebars, seat, or position.
 Something isn’t right and needs to be fixed.

 23. Take a break day.
-My legs start complaining about day 7 and if we don’t take a break, my attitude starts to go downhill real fast.
+My legs start complaining about day 7 and if we don’t take a break, my attitude starts to go downhill really fast.
 We don’t always do that, but if we don’t then it means we are cycling very short distances every day (less than 40km).
 Like in Korea or Cambodia, small countries allow you to do that.

 24. Listen to your body.
 If you ache or are too fatigued, take a break, if you feel depressed or not motivated, it’s usually a combination of not eating enough or not eating good food, physical fatigue, and sleep.
 Take a day off and eat, maybe a nap, then a milkshake followed by a nap, rinse, repeat.